Utah

 In addition to offering direct grants, the NEA supports national initiatives benefiting people across the country.
 Over the past five years:

-Blue Star Museums program provided free admission to thousands of active military personnel and their families at 32 participating museums in Utah.
+The Blue Star Museums program provided free admission to thousands of active military personnel and their families at 37 participating museums in Utah.

-An average of 2,929 students from 89 high schools in Utah participated in Poetry Out Loud annually.
+More than 3,991 students from 106 high schools in Utah participated in Poetry Out Loud.

 Utah Fact Sheet